Pinkham Equine Veterinary Services provides an exceptional level of veterinary service to equine clients

 Charlie graduated from Liverpool University in 2005.
 During his final year he was awarded scholarships to visit the Rood and Riddle Equine Hospital, Kentucky and a busy French lameness clinic near Paris.

 Subsequently, he was awarded a Thouron Award to undertake an internship at the renowned New Bolton Center, University of Pennsylvania.
 Whilst there he spent time with both the equine surgery and medical teams as well as time in the neonatal intensive care unit.
 After an interesting year he went on to work at the Goulburn Valley Equine Hospital, one of Australia’s largest equine facilities.

-Whilst at the Newmarket Equine Hospital he undertook two periods working in Australia.
+Whilst at the Newmarket Equine Hospital he undertook two further periods working in Australia.
 The first included working with the renowned Australian vet, Alan Simson, who - having previously been the head vet for the Ellerston Polo Team for over 20 years - now runs one of Australia’s largest embryo transfer programmes.
-The second trip involved providing the veterinary management for a large private quarter horse farm.
-During one of the trips, Charlie spent time in Zimbabwe working for the AWARE Trust who do charitable work with working equids and run various valuable conservation projects.
+The second trip involved providing the veterinary management for a large private quarter horse stud farm and training facility.
+During one of the trips, Charlie also spent time in Zimbabwe working for the AWARE Trust who do charitable work with working equids and run various valuable conservation projects.